zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Liberal, as I said before, is a political philosophy that  in modern American terms tends to want to have larger government programs, where as conservatives tend to want to have a smaller government presence.
 Again, I don’t want to talk too much about that because it’s impossible to summarize it in  a short amount of time.

  Bill calls the newspaper a liberal propaganda rag.
 “P ropaganda” is information that is often false that is used to try to persuade peop le to believe in a particular idea or action, especially in politics.
-Bill is saying th at this newspaper is not objective – it’s not giving you the news without any sort o f bias.
+Bill is saying th at this newspaper is not objective – it’s not giving you the news without any sort of bias.
 Instead, it is a liberal propaganda rag; it is trying to promote a cert ain political philosophy.
 He says, “You can’t believe a thing (meaning you can’t believe  anything) they print in there.”
 “To print” here means to publish something usu ally in a newspaper, magazine, or book.

 Rachel says, “That’s not true.
 The news stories are object ive and unbiased.”
 Rachel is defending her newspaper, saying that it is “obj ective,” meaning it’s based on the facts, it’s not just opinion.
 She also says it’s “unbiased,” which is the opposite of biased – not biased.
 If something is “ biased,” it has one point of view and it only reflects one point of view – one philoso phy, in this case.
 “Unbiased” would be something that is objective, it doesn ’t take one side of the argument over another.
 Rachel says that this magazine – a nd I guess I thought she was reading a newspaper – “This magazine isn’t like the newspapers and news websites you read.
 Those are run by (those are opera ted by) ultraconservative reactionaries, who only know how to write  diatribes.”
 There are lots of terms, some of them insulting terms, that are us ed in American politics to describe each side of the political spectrum – each side of the political range of views.
 When you say someone is an “ultraconservative,” you me an they are very, very conservative – extremely conservative, too conservati ve really.
 A “reactionary” is someone who doesn’t like change and want s to go, often, back in time, without even understanding completely what’s goin g on today.
 Again, this is a term that liberals in the U.S. would use to describ e conservatives and make them seem extreme.

 Conservatives have their own words to describe liberals; man y times they’ll talk about the “far left”; you can also talk about the “far right.”
 The far left would be people who are very extreme in their liberal views.
 Con servatives would also use terms like the “loony left.”
-“Loony” (loony) means sort o f crazy, in this case.
+“Loony” (loony) means sort of crazy, in this case.
 So, each side has its own insulting terms that it likes to use.
 Those people who are in the middle, who are not liberal or conservative, we  call “moderates” or “middle of the road,” they’re not too far on either side.

 Rachel says that the magazines and newspapers that Bill rea ds only write diatribes.
 A “diatribe” (diatribe) is a long written  or spoken attack on someone.
 When you are criticizing someone, you take a long time an d you really attack or criticize everything about that person or that view.
 Rach el says, “If I only read